joneschrisan/yamtp/README.md

 #####2.1.2.4: Callback

 * **Type:** *String*
-* *Default:* *Empty String*
+* **Default:** *Empty String*
-* *Values:* *Any character as defined by the language used for making the request for function class / method names*
+* **Values:** *Any character as defined by the language used for making the request for function class / method names*

-This is used to run a function on the calling computer after the server has given it's response.
+This is used to run a function class / method on the calling computer after the server has given it's response.

-This should ONLY EVER be a string and should Never be a function itself.
+This should ONLY EVER be a string referincing the name of the function or class / method to be called and should Never be a function itself.

 [Top](#yamtp)